-Adam Broadway, a co-founder of Desks Near Me and CEO of Near Me, shares his experience both in building a marketplace and founding a company that offers white-label solutions for marketplaces.
+Adam Broadway, a co-founder of Desks Near Me and CEO of Near Me, shares his experience both in building an online marketplace and founding a company that offers white-label solutions for marketplaces.

 Having worked for Business Catalyst, Adam realized that the market was heading towards the marketplace economy.
 That’s when his idea to enter the marketplace industry was born.

-Pavel Obod, CEO of Sloboda Studio and marketplace-driven entrepreneur, met Adam in the roadshow in California and interviewed him during The Marketplace Conference.
+Pavel Obod, CEO of Sloboda Studio and marketplace-driven entrepreneur, met Adam on the roadshow in California and interviewed him during The Marketplace Conference.

 Here are the 3 main takeaways from Adam: